OpenSocial: Version 2.5.1

-Changes to the REST API were made to address several issues that required changes in the OpenSocial specifications so it could be used by the Open Mobile Alliance.
+Changes to the REST API were made to address several issues that required changes in the OpenSocial specifications so the Open Mobile Alliance could use it.

 Version 2.5.0

 Common Containers were added that provided "a set of common services that Container developers can leverage for features like in-browser Gadget lifecycle event callbacks, Embedded Experiences, selection handlers, and action handlers."
 A new Metadata API gives OpenSocial applications the ability to adapt to the capabilities of different OpenSocial containers.
 The WAP authentication extension was deprecated.

 Version 2.0.1

 OAuth 2.0 support was finalized in this version of OpenSocial.

 Version 2.0.0

 OpenSocial introduced support for Activity Streams.
 JSON had emerged as the preferred data format and support for ATOM was deprecated.
 The Gadget format was simplified to give the ability to define a template library within a Gadget specification.
 While not finalized, the groundwork for OAuth 2.0 support was put in place.